-Perfect Workstation for your Helicobacter pylori
+Perfect Workstation For Your Helicobacter Pylori

 Got a Question?
 Request a Callback

-Perfect Workstation for your Helicobacter pylori
+Perfect Workstation For Your Helicobacter Pylori

 Whitley Microaerobic Workstations are designed for isolation, culture, and manipulation of microaerophiles, which are microorganisms that require oxygen to survive, but less than that present in atmospheric air [1].
 Since these microaerophiles struggle to grow at ambient oxygen levels and in anaerobic conditions, microaerobic workstations are ideal as they allow easy manipulation of oxygen levels to optimise growth [1].